AICONSlab/MIRACL/docs/installation.md

 ## Docker installation

-Docker is well suited if you want to run it on a local machine or local server.
+Docker is well suited if you want to run MIRACL on a local machine or local server.
 If you need to run MIRACL on a cluster, see our instructions for [installing Singularity](install-singularity.md).
 If you don't have Docker installed on your computer,